 I have not experienced many heat waves in my life.
 This is fair to say considering I am from a country which is famous for its drizzle.
-There were two freakishly hot days in 2019 – soaring to the dizzying heights of 32C – about which I documented my normal greedy eating habits, but little did I know what a real heat wave can do.
+There were two freakishly hot days in 2019 – soaring to the dizzying heights of 32C – and I documented my normal greedy eating habits, but little did I know what a real heat wave can do.
 How your stomach seems to shrivel from the heat.
 And how even a sip of water can bloat you.
 Dear reader, finally my appetite was sedated as I lay as still as possible, partially dressed on slightly damp sheets in a hotel room in the Pyrenees.
 Sight-seeing was abandoned.
 Eating was postponed.
 A breeze was prayed for.

 We live in a flat in Toulouse.
 Its positioning means that it receives a splash of direct sunshine in the early morning only, then for the rest of the day, it is shaded and cool.
 In winter it’s frigid.
 Layers and blankets are required.